askharley/askharley-blog/src/posts/01-a-reintroduction-to-ecmascript-6.md

 greeter = name => "Hello " + name;
 ```

-An arrow function that takes in multiple (or no) parameters would make use of parenthesises.
+An arrow function that takes in multiple (or no) parameters would make use of parentheses.
 ```
 greeter = (name, surname) => "Hello " + name + " " + surname + "."
 ```